marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-AutomationBeta.md

 ### ***Decisions Server***
-Once you have installed Production Decisions Server pattern, you will need to do a few manual steps.
+Once you have installed Production Decisions Server pattern, you will need to do a few steps.

 1. Map Your LDAP Groups to IDP Roles
 2. Install and Configure your Rule Designer